 How To Cope With Climate Anxiety

-I am certainly no psychologist, but I do have my bachelor's degree in environmental studies.
-After incorporating lessons from my degree, navigating my own climate anxiety, and doing more research, here are some actions I take to cope with climate anxiety.
+I am certainly no psychologist, but I do have my bachelor's degree in environmental studies and I've worked through my own climate anxiety in the past.
+Here's what I try to do:

 1. Get involved in politics.